ApexBugFinder/portside-api/README.md

 The repository identity server can be viewd at https://github.com/ApexBugFinder/portside-idp

 ## Development server
-Run ng serve for a dev server.
+dotnet build and dotnet run for a dev server.
 Navigate to http://localhost:4200/.

-The app will automatically reload if you change any of the source files.
-This project is designed to run on a private server with SSL keys and access to the backend apis a restricted
+## Endpoints

 ## Problems to fix in Beta Version
 ngrx confusion created error viewing profiles